khaledh/bitflow/tutorial/20_reading_keyboard_input.md

 Bye
 ```

+Great!

+### Recap

+* We were able to read scan codes from the keyboard and convert them to ASCII characters.
+* We implemented a very simple shell that reads the name of a task from the keyboard and executes the task if found.

+### Next Steps

+Polling the keyboard controller for available data is definitely not efficient.
+A better approach is to use interrupts, i.e. let the keyboard controller tell us when data is available to be read.
+We're going to setup interrupts and install a keyboard interrupt handler to allow us to do that.

 [^1]: These scancodes are from Scan Code Set 1, the original IBM XT scan code set.
 Scan Code Set 2 was introduced with the IBM AT and is the one used by modern keyboards.
 However, the keyboard controller translates scan codes to Scan Code Set 1 by default for backward compatibility, unless configured to disable this translation.